esmaeilsadeghijob/esmaeilsadeghijob/README.md

 <h3 align="center">Software Developer</h3>
 <p align="justify">
-  As a proficient Software Developer and Architect, I excel in object-oriented analysis and manage all phases of the software development lifecycle, from initial planning and design to implementation and continuous maintenance, ensuring robust and efficient software systems.
+  As an accomplished Software Developer and Architect, I excel in object-oriented analysis and adeptly manage all phases of the software development lifecycle.
+From initial planning and design to implementation and ongoing maintenance, I ensure the creation of robust and efficient software systems.
 With extensive experience in N-tier and Microservices architectures, I leverage a wide array of tools and technologies to deliver high-performing solutions.
-My dedication to excellence drives me to create software that not only meets but exceeds expectations, fostering innovative development practices and building systems that are both reliable and high-quality.
+My commitment to excellence drives me to develop software that not only meets but exceeds expectations, fostering innovative development practices and building systems that are reliable and high-quality.
 </p>

 <h2>Connect</h2>